Tsuihao/Reinforcement-Learning-unity-ml-agents-spacecraft-docking-2D/Documentation/blog.md

 ### Spacecraft_New_1

 This time we trained with identical setting but on two different host computers.
 In addition, one is set to train with 6 million steps and another one is set to train with 10 million steps.
 The images can be seen at the **Training image**.
-As you can seen in the two figures. the average performance of 6M steps is better than the 10M steps.
-This brings the doubts that the _RL training might not converges to the same performance point_ even with the identical settings.
-Both trained models are attached  in Documentation/Trained_models/Spacecraft_New_01. **New_01_6M.bytes is recommended to use.**
+As you can seen in the figures (smooth version is better for visualization), the average performance of both models are conveging to the similar point.
+Both trained models are attached in Documentation/Trained_models/Spacecraft_New_01.
+And the tensorboard events are attached to Documentation/Tensorboard/Spacecraft_New_01.

 **Date:** 5/4 <br>
 **Reward function:**